cornelcroi/context-lens/README.md

 ### 💡 Tips for Better Queries

 **✅ Good Queries:**
-- Be specific: "How does FastAPI validate request bodies?"
+- Be specific: "How does FastAPI validate request bodies?" or "Find indemnification clauses"
-- Ask about concepts: "Explain the middleware pattern in this code"
+- Ask about concepts: "Explain the middleware pattern" or "What are the liability terms?"
-- Request examples: "Show me examples of async database queries"
+- Request examples: "Show me async database queries" or "Find payment terms examples"
-- Compare: "How is this different from the old implementation?"
+- Compare: "How is this different from the old implementation?" or "Compare warranty terms"

 **❌ Avoid:**
-- Too vague: "Tell me about the code"
+- Too vague: "Tell me about the code" or "Tell me about the documents"
 - Too broad: "Explain everything"
-- Outside scope: Questions about code not in the knowledge base
+- Outside scope: Questions about content not in the knowledge base

+### 📋 Document Analysis Use Cases

+**Legal & Contracts:**
+- Review multiple contracts to find specific clauses
+- Compare terms across different agreements
+- Identify potential risks or missing provisions
+- Extract key dates, parties, and obligations

+**Insurance & Healthcare:**
+- Understand coverage terms and exclusions
+- Find claim procedures and requirements
+- Compare policies from different providers
+- Identify gaps in coverage

+**Research & Academia:**
+- Find relevant studies on specific topics
+- Compare methodologies across papers
+- Extract key findings and conclusions
+- Identify research gaps

+**Business Operations:**
+- Search through meeting notes and decisions
+- Find project requirements and specifications
+- Review proposals and RFPs
+- Analyze reports and documentation

 ## Advanced Configuration